jasonm23/autothemer/readme.md

 ### Generate a SVG image of the palette

-Since version 0.2.8 you can generate a SVG image of a theme palette.
+Since version 0.2.8 you can generate a SVG image of a theme palette. (see this example for the [Sakura theme](https://raw.githubusercontent.com/emacsfodder/emacs-theme-sakura/master/sakura.svg)

 Using `autothemer-generate-palette-svg` interactively, emacs will ask for the relevant parameters required.
 You can use an `options` ~~hash~~ `plist` to provide some or all of the required options.